Foreign tax credit

 Individuals or legal entities that establish industrial parks within Uruguayan territory, as well as companies located within such industrial parks, are entitled to CIT exemption for their industrial equipment, excise tax and VAT exemption on the acquisitions of such goods, and other benefits.

 Decree Nbr.
-170/019 modifies certain provisions regarding to incentives granted to Industrial Parks users by Investment Promotion Law Nbr.
+170/019 modifies certain provisions regarding the incentives granted to industrial parks users by Investment Promotion Law Nbr.
 16,906.
-In addition, in May 2018 was issued Decree Nbr.
-143/018 which introduced a new regulatory framework to said Law.
+In addition, in May 2018 Decree Nbr.
+143/018 was issued, which introduced a new regulatory framework to said Law.

 In this regard, Decree Nbr.
-143/018 established that the exemption of Corporate Income Tax granted to Industrial Parks users and the period in which the benefit applied, as well as the tax credit given in relation to employer retirement contributions, would be increased by 15%.
+143/018 established that the exemption of CIT granted to industrial parks users and the period in which the benefit applied, as well as the tax credit given in relation to employer retirement contributions, would be increased by 15%.

 Notwithstanding this, Decree Nbr.
-170/019 establishes that those projects that include investments within and outside of the Industrial Park, the benefits must be calculated over the investment carried out within it.
-Also, the amount of the tax credit should be determined taken into consideration the retirement contributions made on behalf of employees that work within the Industrial Parks.
+170/019 establishes that for those projects that include investments within and outside of the industrial park the benefits must be calculated over the investment carried out within it.
+Also, the amount of the tax credit should be determined taken into consideration the retirement contributions made on behalf of employees that work within the industrial parks.

 Uruguayan legal entities holding shares in non-resident entities or investing in assets not located in Uruguay are not subject to tax (due to the application of the source principle).

 Tax benefits for Shared Service Centre (SSC) activities

 Activities carried out by SSCs are granted relevant tax benefits under certain conditions.